atomic14/ESP32-LSM6DS3-Demo/README.md

 - **Serial Baud Rate**: 115200 for fast data transfer
 - **Update Rate**: 10Hz (100ms intervals) by default (adjustable in firmware)

+## Sensor Fusion (AHRS)

+- Orientation fusion is provided by the xioTechnologies Fusion AHRS library.
+See the repository for details: [xioTechnologies/Fusion](https://github.com/xioTechnologies/Fusion/tree/main).
+- Configuration: NWU earth-frame convention; Euler angles extracted using ZYX order; magnetometer disabled in this project.

 ## License

 This project is open source.
 See individual component licenses for details.